cbanluta2700/agrismart-/memory-bank/Active-State.md

    - Implemented endpoints for resource distribution and moderator performance
    - Enhanced all endpoints with Vercel Analytics data when available

-### AI Moderation Implementation - COMPLETED

-We have successfully implemented AI moderation using Vercel AI SDK with the following features:

-1. **AI Moderation Core**:
-   - Created AI Moderation Core with middleware for content screening
-   - Added pre-generation and post-generation content validation
-   - Integrated with OpenAI's moderation API with fallback mechanisms
-   - Built configurable sensitivity controls and category filtering

-2. **API Integration**:
-   - Created dedicated `/api/moderation/ai-check` endpoint for content moderation
-   - Implemented middleware with strict rate limiting and request validation
-   - Added analytics tracking for all moderation decisions
-   - Built status endpoint for monitoring service health

-3. **Frontend Integration**:
-   - Created `useAIModeration` React hook for easy frontend implementation
-   - Developed `CommentModerationStatus` component for displaying moderation status
-   - Enhanced `CommentForm` component to integrate AI moderation checks
-   - Added user feedback mechanisms for moderation decisions

-4. **Performance Optimization**:
-   - Implemented edge-optimized middleware for moderation
-   - Added caching strategies for moderation results
-   - Configured appropriate memory limits and timeouts
-   - Implemented rate limiting to prevent abuse

-5. **Documentation & Maintenance**:
-   - Updated architecture documentation with moderation decisions
-   - Marked implementation tasks as completed in checklist
-   - Added system context information about AI moderation features
-   - Updated Active State with current progress

 ## Current Status and Next Steps

-With the bulk moderation actions, notification system, analytics dashboard, and AI moderation implementation completed, we have significantly enhanced the moderation capabilities of the AgriSmart platform.
-Moderators can now efficiently process multiple resources at once, receive and send notifications about moderation actions, analyze moderation activities through a comprehensive dashboard, and leverage AI-powered content screening.
+With the bulk moderation actions, notification system, analytics dashboard, AI moderation implementation, and Appeal Notification System completed, we have significantly enhanced the moderation capabilities of the AgriSmart platform.
+Moderators can now efficiently process multiple resources at once, receive and send notifications about moderation actions, analyze moderation activities through a comprehensive dashboard, leverage AI-powered content screening, and users can receive notifications about their appeal status.

 Next steps:
-- Implement comment moderation features
+- Add feedback loops for improving AI accuracy
+- Develop reporter credibility scoring system

 ## Notes
 - The Resources Section implementation leverages Vercel's infrastructure for optimal performance